zghola/assessment-exam-student/README.md

 ## Answering Questions (Detailed Walkthrough)

 Now you're ready to start answering questions!
+Follow these steps carefully:

-1. Expand the `answers/` directory in your code editor.
+> 1) Expand the `answers/` directory in your code editor.

 Note that the question numbering starts at 0.

+> 2) Execute the test code

-2. From the command line, execute the automated tests for the first question, question 0, using the command below (question numbering starts at 0):
+From the command line, execute the automated tests for the first question, question 0, using the command below (question numbering starts at 0):

 ```terminal
 npm run question 0
 ```

-3. Read the output carefully and notice that none of the tests for question 0 are passing (well one of them passes by default, so you start with 2 points, no big deal!):
+> 3) Read the output carefully

+Notice that none of the tests for question 0 are passing (well one of them passes by default, so you start with 2 points, no big deal!):

 ![](https://d.pr/i/rLIC/22mUQewK+)

+> 4) Write some code

-4. Implement the code for the first function in the question, located in `answers/00.js`.
+Implement the code for the first function (`count`) in the question, located in `answers/00.js`.

-5. Run the `npm` command again to make sure you are starting to see solutions:
+Run the `npm run question 0` command again to make sure you are starting to see solutions:

 ![](https://d.pr/i/NjfW/59rG0xpf+)

-6. Notice that your score for the question also went up.
+Notice that your score for the question also went up.
 The number of automated tests passing the primary factor for how your score is calculated.

-7. Once you complete `question 0`, go back to step 2 above but this time with `question 1`, the code for which should is in `answers/01.js`.

-8. **Important:** Run the `npm run question [number]` command frequently.
+It is recommended that you run the `npm run question [number]` command frequently.
 If you score close to perfect on a question (eg: all tests pass, but you have lint errors), we suggest you move on and return to polish that code later.

+> 5) Repeat for all questions

+Once you complete `question 0`, repeat these steps but this time with `question 1` (the code for which should is in `answers/01.js`).

+**Important:**

 ## Submission Grading